supertoshibaz/toshy-coding_agent/README.md

-# Toshy---Coding-Agent
+# Toshy-Coding_Agent
 Rivet-based coding agent for work in VSCode.
-In active development.
+Is in active development.